kcummings7/BlueJ.NaiveTicket/README.md

 ### Exercise 2.5
 * Create another ticket machine for tickets of a different price.
 	* Buy a ticket from that machine.
 	* Does the printed ticket look different?
+It accounts for the different entered price visually, but still displays all of the above behaviors.

 ### Exercise 2.6
-* Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.
+* Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part. "public class Student" and "public class LabClass"

 ### Exercise 2.7
 Does it matter whether we write<br>
 `public class TicketMachine`<br>
 or<br>
 `class public TicketMachine`<br>
 in the outer wrapper of a class?
+Yes.

 * Edit the source of the `TicketMachine` class to make the change and then close the editor window.
 	* Do you notice a change in the class diagram?
+Yes.
-	* What error message do you get when you now press the compile button?
+	* What error message do you get when you now press the compile button? <identifier> expected.
 	* Do you think this message clearly explains what is wrong?
+No, its not clear enough on its own.

 ### Exercise 2.8
 * Check whether or not it is possible to leave out the word `public` from the outer wrapper of the `TicketMachine` class.
+Yes.

 ### Exercise 2.9
 * From your earlier experimentation with the ticket machine objects within BlueJ you can probably remember the names of some of the methods – `printTicket`, for instance.
 	* Look at the class definition in Code 2.1 and use this knowledge, along with the additional information about ordering we have given you, to try to make a list of the names of the fields, constructors, and methods in the `TicketMachine` class.
 	* Hint: There is only one constructor in the class.

+	price, balance, total, TicketMachine(the constructor), getPrice, getBalance, insertMoney, printTicket.

 ### Exercise 2.10
 * Do you notice any features of the constructor that make it significantly different from the other methods of the class?
+It returns nothing and is primarily used to set the state of the object.

 ### Exercise 2.11
 * What do you think is the type of each of the following fields?